GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The fundamental problem with program maintenance is that fixing a defect has a substantial (20-50 percent) chance of introducing another.
-So the whole process is two steps forward and one step back.
+> ### Every computer language has its Shakespeares, and it is a joy to read their code.
+A well-written computer program possesses style, finesse, even humor—and a clarity that rivals the best prose.
 >
-> ~ *Fred Brooks*
+> ~ *Danny Hillis*

 ---
 ## 🏎 Quick Facts